-But I was amazed, too, as I went on with finding how inequitable the system is in education.
-I mean, the daily struggle of Dennis Franklin Cromarty to exist is a remarkable thing because the school is -- is like no other school I've ever seen, the school -- everyone that works in the school, they are like parents, surrogate parents to the kids, and they work 24/7.
+18 But I was amazed, too, as I went on with finding how inequitable the system is in education.
+19 I mean, the daily struggle of Dennis Franklin Cromarty to 20 21 exist is a remarkable thing because the school is -- is like no other school I've ever seen, the school -- everyone 22 that works in the school, they are like parents, surrogate 23 24 parents to the kids, and they work 24/7.
 They, you know, sleep with their phones by their beds.
-They feed the too, since it first opened in 2000 but now the school is a place where the kids can have all their meals.
-There's an
+They feed the 25